Nevada Minimum Wage Increase: What it Means for Employers with Nonexempt Employees

-Nevada minimum wage increased on July 1, 2022, and will increase on July 1 of each year until 2024.
+The Nevada minimum wage increase took place on July 1, 2022, and will increase on July 1 of each year until 2024.
 As each year these changes will impact daily overtime requirements and eligibility, Nevada employers should review their payroll and time-keeping practices to ensure compliance with current wage and hour law.

 Under NRS 608.018, nonexempt employees are generally entitled to overtime pay for all hours worked over 40 in a workweek, whereas only those nonexempt employees whose hourly rates are less than 1.5 times the applicable minimum wage are entitled to overtime pay for all hours worked over 8 in a workday.
 For the last year, this has meant that nonexempt employees have been eligible to receive daily overtime pay only if their hourly rates were less than $13.13 or $14.63, depending on whether the employer provided qualifying health benefits.

-When the minimum wage increased on July 1, 2022, these threshold rates for daily overtime increased to $14.25 (with benefits) and $15.75 (without benefits).
+When the Nevada minimum wage increase was implemented on July 1, 2022, these threshold rates for daily overtime increased to $14.25 (with benefits) and $15.75 (without benefits).
 This means that some previously ineligible employees may now be entitled to receive overtime compensation for all hours worked over 8 in a workday.

 As a result, employers offering health benefits will now be required to pay daily overtime to nonexempt employees with hourly rates between $13.13 and $14.25, and employers who do not offer health benefits will be required to pay daily overtime to nonexempt employees whose hourly rates of pay are between $14.63 and $15.75.
 Accordingly, in addition to increasing the hourly rate for all minimum-wage workers and paying daily overtime to currently eligible employees, Nevada employers should determine whether previously ineligible employees are now eligible to receive daily overtime.